 Model positive character skills through read-alouds.

-Building relationships with your students is so important.
-You may be the person they will spend the most time with Monday-Friday.
-Take an active interest in their personal lives, share their successes, and help them when they encounter obstacles.
-You can use these ways to build relationships with students to help them feel safe and loved in your classroom every day!
+Building relationships with students is essential.
+You might be the person they spend the most time with during the week.
+Take an interest in their lives, celebrate successes, and support them through challenges to make your classroom feel safe and welcoming every day.

 Grab our free SEL Read Aloud lists